 Plants usually respond to biotic and abiotic stresses by the diffusion of reactive oxygen species (Turkan et al., 2005).
-Hydrogen peroxide plays an important role in defensive mechanisms and signal transfer pathways, which leads to activating other defensive (Magbanua 2007). mechanisms et al., Antioxidant enzymes clean hydrogen peroxide compound from the environment. toxic Peroxidase enzyme reduces free radicals of oxygen and associate in the plant's defenses.
+Hydrogen peroxide plays an important role in defensive mechanisms and signal transfer pathways, which leads to activating other defensive mechanisms (Magbanua et al., 2007).
+Antioxidant enzymes clean hydrogen peroxide compound the environment. from toxic Peroxidase enzyme reduces free radicals of oxygen and associate in the plant's defenses.
 Peroxidase is an induced defense protein against pathogens in host plants (Almagro et al., 2009).
 ATP synthase is composed of F1 external catalytic complex and proton pathway of F0 (Nishio et al., 2002).
 Belonging to the family of Pr 10 genes, Pprg2 protein has ribonuclease and defense activities in the cell (Borsics and Lados, 2002).